Sashie/skript-yaml/README.md

 Loads a yaml file into memory
   - The first input is the yaml file path(ie. "plugins/MyAwesomePlugin/config.yml")
   - The second input allows you to choose your own id for this file
-  - If the second input isn't used then the files name minus the extention is used as the id
+  - If the second input isn't used then the files name minus the extention is used as the id for example 'config.yml' becomes 'config'

 #### Syntax